wultra/mtoken-sdk-ios/docs/Using-Operations-Service.md

     - `completion` - Called when authentication finishes.
 Always called on the main thread.
 - `authorize(qrOperation: WMTQROperation, uriId: String, authentication: PowerAuthAuthentication, completion: @escaping(Result<String, WMTError>) -> Void)` - Sign offline (QR) operation.
     - `qrOperation ` - Offline operation that can be retrieved via `WMTQROperationParser.parse` method.
     - `uriId` - Custom signature URI ID of the operation.
-Use URI ID under which the operation was created on the server.
+Use the URI ID under which the operation was created on the server.
 Usually something like `/confirm/offline/operation`.
     - `authentication` - PowerAuth authentication object for operation signing.
     - `completion` - Called when authentication finishes.
 Always called on the main thread.